Here's everything you need to know about the holy month of Ramadan…

 Children are not expected to fast until they reach puberty.
 Traditionally, Muslim parents slowly ease their kids into fasting.
 For most, this usually begins from Primary One (seven years old).
 Typically, the first year kicks off with a half-day fast till 12pm to prepare the child for fasting until they are ready for the real deal (the usual dawn to dusk fast).

-Fasting can be difficult for newbies or even the average Muslim, so coming up with ways to make Ramadan more enjoyable helps ease your kids into it.
+Fasting can be difficult for even the average Muslim, so coming up with ways to make Ramadan more enjoyable helps ease your kids into it.
 We suggest:

 1. Ramadan goals: ideas for kids